 That’s what makes Chris Phillips’ career so special in the modern hockey era.
 After being drafted first overall by the Ottawa Senators in 1996, he played 1179 games for the team in a career that spanned nearly two decades.
 Although not known for his offense, he ranks third in franchise history in points among defensemen with 288, as well as second in penalty minutes with 756.

 There are few players who mean as much to their team as Phillips does to the Senators.
 Not only was he a talented player and reliable defensive defenseman, but he made a significant impact on the community, choosing to remain in the city after he retired in 2016.
-On Feb 18, 2020, the Senators will honor their first franchise defenseman by raising his No. 4 to the rafters, only the third retired number by the organization along with Frank Finnigan’s No. 8 and Alfredsson’s No. 11.
+On Feb 18, 2020, the Senators honored their first franchise defenseman by raising his No. 4 to the rafters, only the third retired number by the organization along with Frank Finnigan’s No. 8 and Alfredsson’s No. 11.

 Here’s a look back at what made Phillips one of the Senators’ best.